Economy of Lebanon: History

 The International Monetary Fund issued a second report on Lebanon in October 2015, where its expectations of the economic growth rate were lowered to 2%, compared to the 2.5% growth rate of the first report, released in April 2015.

 In October 2019, Lebanon witnessed nationwide protests that erupted over the country's deteriorating economic conditions.
 Thousands of demonstrations took to the streets of downtown Beirut, calling for the government of Prime Minister Saad al-Hariri to quit over "its utter failure to stop the deterioration of the economic and living conditions in the country".
-The protests began after the government announced to charge 20 cents per day for voice over internet protocol (VOIP) use over social media apps, including WhatsApp, Facebook, and other applications.
+The protests began after the government announced to charge 20 cents per day for Voice over Internet Protocol (VoIP) over social media apps, including WhatsApp, Facebook, and other applications.

+Lebanon has a very high level of public debt and large external financing needs.
+The 2010 public debt exceeded 150.7% of GDP, ranking fourth highest in the world as a percentage of GDP, though down from 154.8% in 2009.
+At the end 2008, finance minister Mohamad Chatah stated that the debt was going to reach $47 billion in that year and would increase to $49 billion if privatization of two telecoms companies did not occur.
+The Daily Star wrote that exorbitant debt levels have "slowed down the economy and reduced the government's spending on essential development projects".

-During the early part of 2020, the central Bdl melted down and the government needed recourse to the IMF for a shortfall of $50 billion.
+During the early part of 2020, the central bank (BdL) defaulted on $90 sovereign debt obligations and the government needed recourse to the IMF for a shortfall of $50 billion.

 On 4 August 2020, the explosion of 2,750 tons ammonium nitrate in a Beirut port warehouse caused the destruction of the "only large grain silo" in the country, in addition to more than 200 people killed and several square kilometres of pulverised buildings in the downtown core of the city.
-By 9 August, Emmanuel Macron had counted over 250 million euros of global contributions to the relief effort.
+By 9 August, President of France Emmanuel Macron had counted over €250 million of global contributions to the relief effort.
 On 10 August, the government of Hassan Diab resigned.
 The day before, IMF director Kristalina Georgieva had laid down four conditions for the co-operation of her organization: